eXascaleInfolab/orbits_repro/README.md

 <img img align="right" width="50" height="50" src="orbits_logo.png" >

-- **Algorithms**: The benchmark evaluates all the algorithms mentioned in the paper: ORBITS, SPIRIT, GROUSE, OGDImpute, pcaMME, TKCM and M-RNN<sup>*</sup>.
-To enable/disable any algorithm, please refer to the *Algorithms customization* section below.
+- **Algorithms**: The benchmark evaluates all the algorithms mentioned in the paper: ORBITS, SPIRIT, GROUSE, OGDImpute, pcaMME, TKCM and M-RNN.
 - **Datasets**: The benchmark evaluates all the datasets used in the paper: gas (drfit10), motion, bafu and soccer<sup>*</sup>.
 - **Scenarios**: The benchmark will execute the full set of 11 recovery scenarios and report the recovery error (RMSE, MSE and MAE) and correlation (Pearson and Spermann).
 A detailed description of the recovery scenarios can be found [here](https://github.com/eXascaleInfolab/orbits/blob/master/TestingFramework/README.md).